Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Anhui Museum

-After the engagement day, the new couple's parents would choose a good date through divination to hold the wedding ceremony, based on the new couple's birth dates and Zodiac Signs.
+After the engagement day, the new couple's parents would choose a lucky date through divination to hold the wedding ceremony based on the new couple's birth dates and Zodiac Signs.

 In traditional Chinese culture, March, June, July, and November of the Chinese Calendar were not good for getting married.

-June implies half and incomplete, July is the month of ghost (because the Ghost Festival is on the 15th of July), March and November have unlucky homophonic meanings as “separation” and “unfulfilled”.
+June implies half and incomplete, July is the month of ghosts (because the Ghost Festival is on the 15th of July), and March and November have unlucky homophonic meanings as "separation" and "unfulfilled."

 Today, many Chinese couples still choose their wedding date through divination.

-Hanzi "Xi" (Double Happiness), Using of it is the Representative of Chinese Wedding.
+Hanzi "Xi" (Double Happiness Symbol), Using of it is the Representative of Chinese Wedding.

-Arranging the new couple's bed or An Chuang is an important tradition in Chinese weddings.
+Arranging the new couple's bed or Anchuang is one of the most important parts in Chinese wedding traditions.

 People who arrange the new bed are chosen based on their “lucky fates”: those who have healthy parents, many siblings, a happy marriage, and many children (now it is not this strict).

-Traditional Chinese Wedding Bed Decorated with Date, Peanut, Longan, and Lotus Seed.
+Traditional Chinese Wedding Bed Decorated with Red Dates, Peanuts, Longans, and Lotus Seeds.

-After the wedding bed is settled up, usually not allow other people to sit or sleep on it, especially pregnant women and people in the mourning period.
+After the wedding bed is set up, usually not allow other people to sit or sleep on it, especially pregnant women and people in the mourning period.

 In some places, toddlers can play on the bed for a while before the wedding date.

-Besides the bed, the new couple's bedroom and halls for their wedding ceremony will be decorated as well, mostly using red color, and with auspicious decorations.
+Besides the bed, the new couple's bedroom and halls for their wedding ceremony will also be decorated, primarily red, with auspicious decorations.

 Click to Read Chinese Color Symbolism, Auspicious Flowers and Meaning, and Chinese Patterns.

-Traditional Chinese Wedding Ceremony Hall, Photo from Duke Landao.
+Traditional Wedding Ceremony Hall, Photo from Duke Landao.

-Chinese wedding dress includes all attires from all historic dynasties, and followed strict hierarchy regulation in ancient history.
+Chinese wedding dress includes all attires from historical dynasties, following strict hierarchy regulations in ancient history.

-Today, people can choose whichever style they like and change for several times as they want to, from western-style bridal gowns to modern designed cheongsam, or traditional outfits from history.
+Today, people can choose whichever style they like and change several times as they want to, from Western-style bridal gowns to modern-designed cheongsam and traditional outfits from history.

-Generally, however, the groom and bride outfits would match each other; for instance, from the same dynasty and same hierarchy for those wearing traditional clothes.
+Generally, however, the groom and bride's outfits would match each other; for instance, from the same dynasty and the same hierarchy for those wearing traditional clothes.

 Wedding Costumes of the Zhou Dynasty (1046 BC — 256 BC)